thomasbowes/CS-Visual-Algorithm-Visualisation-App/README.md

 Ensure you install all dependencies by running `npm install`

-and running on simulator/device steps https://reactnative.dev/docs/running-on-simulator-ios
+Steps to run on simulator or device https://reactnative.dev/docs/running-on-simulator-ios

 ## Contributors